Home / Coffee knowledge / 20 mistakes when making espresso

 10. The cups on the machine

-11. Stale coffee
+11. Old coffee

 It is best to only fill as much into the grinder as you will consume in a maximum of 48 hours.
-Not too much time should have passed since the roast date either; it is best to consume the coffee within the first 4-8 weeks after roasting.
+Not too much time should have passed since the roast date either; it is best to use the coffee within the first 4-8 weeks after roasting.

 12. Fresh coffee

 Fresh, but not too fresh.
-The coffee needs at least a week to degas CO².
-Therefore, you should at least wait this week before using it.
+The coffee needs at least a week to degas CO2.
+Therefore, you should wait at least this week before using it.

 13. Channeling